eran-or/react-photos-search-engine/README.md

 # react-photos-search-engine
 Demonstrate photos search engine for Flickr and Pixabay.
-Also has history page
+Also has history page.
+It play nice with the new react-router v4.

 There are to main part for the application:
 1. The header with input field where you fill with topic